nodhis/nodhis.github.io/_posts/2022-9-23-Dance-walkthrough.md

 With what we have discovered we can try and gain foothold on the machine.

-The first thing we can start with is and assume that the password as blank:
+The first thing we can start with is listing the shares by assuming that the password as blank/empty:

 ```
 -$ smbclient -L $IP